 How pitavastatin works

-Pitavastatin is a lipid-lowering medication (statins).
+Pitavastatin is a lipid-lowering medication (statin).
 It works by blocking an enzyme (HMG-CoA-reductase) that is required in the body to make cholesterol.
-It thus lower "bad" cholesterol (LDL), triglycerides and raise "good" cholesterol (HDL).
+It thus lowers "bad" cholesterol (LDL), triglycerides and raises "good" cholesterol (HDL).

 Common side effects of pitavastatin